DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 struggled to understand the letter, because of the level of ‘legalese’ used.

-The fact that even the more ICT- and financially-adept residents had not made any attempts to contact the ISP to resolve their respective internet and email account problems indicates how incomprehensible and daunting the residents found aspects of the ISP’s administrative
+The fact that even the more ICT- and financially adept residents had not made any attempts to contact the ISP to resolve their respective internet and email account problems indicates how incomprehensible and daunting the residents found aspects of the ISP’s administrative